TransferMechanism¶

 Notice that since noise is a modulable Parameter, assigning it a value after the TransferMechanism has been constructed must be done to its base value (see Modulation for additional information).

-Finally, clipping can also be used to cap the result to within specified bounds:
+Finally, clipping can also be used to cap the result to within specified range:

 >>> my_linear_tm.clip = (.5, 1.2)